[This captures the heart of the

 (Bladerunner) can constantly see ads for the space colonies, but

 there's no hope given there.
-The time machine was a GM offering to
+The time machine was a GM offering

 side-step this problem, to give the characters an easy out.